 Conditional logic

-Implement complex logic using core nodes, such as IF, Switch, and Merge, to control workflow execution paths.
+Implement complex logic using core nodes such as IF, Switch, Merge, or other control-flow nodes to control workflow execution paths.

 05